 If Your Child Has Difficulty Sleeping It Could Because Of What They Are Wearing!

 Many children are put into their crib or bed with only a fleece sleeper or a thin pair of pajamas.
 Babies and toddlers generally do not keep blankets on them and will be too cold if only dressed in one layer.
 Add a pair of thermals or wool long johns under your child’s pajamas or invest in two good pairs of heavy wool pajamas.

 My daughter alternated between two layers and one pair of heavy wool pajamas.
 She stayed very warm at night during winter and that is saying a lot since I didn’t run our heater and it was about 58 degrees at night in our house!
 Make sure your child has socks on at night if he or she is not wearing a pair of feeted pajamas.

 How to keep your child warm during cold weather but also year round really comes down YOU!
 As a parent, it is YOUR job to ensure the health of your child by making sure that they are dressed properly for all weather conditions.
 Do not leave clothing choices up to your child because they will probably not pick an outfit that is appropriate for the weather.
 There is no reason that your 1st grader should be walking to and from school in shorts and a short sleeve shirt in February.
 It is simply not going to keep their body warm enough.
 I understand that getting children dressed can be a battle but try to make it fun and keep your attitude loving and positive.

 Also, make sure that you are dressed appropriately as well.
 If you are running around barefoot and without a jacket in December, your children will surely pounce on you with the “but you aren’t wearing a jacket” routine.
 Telling them that you are a grown up and therefore don’t have to wear a jacket is not effective.
 Children model our behavior so model proper attire!

-Stay warm and for goodness sake – put some socks on those feet and a hat on that head!
+And that’s it for how to keep your child warm!
+Remember to put some socks on those feet and a hat on that head!